peter88213/nvhelp-en/source/import_menu.rst

 .. figure:: _images/import_menu02.png
    :alt: novelibre screenshot

-This will open a pop-up window with a list containing previously exported ODT documents that can be re-imported, thus updating the current project.
+With the **Import** main menu entry, you can open a pop-up window with a list containing previously exported ODT documents that can be re-imported, thus updating the current project.